riccardopadoan28/BIManalyst_g_46/A3/README.md

       IfcEntity Name: Rektangulær bjælke (RB)_N:RB200/500:340303
       Price list name: 180 x 360 mm rektangulær betonbjælke
    ```
-3. The cost estimation performs a material cost estimation, so cost defined in the price list has to be the unitary cost (IfcCostValue=UnitaryCost).
+3. The cost estimation performs a material cost estimation, so costs defined in the price list have to be the material unitary cost.
+4. The csv price list columns are fixed: Identification Code; Name; IfcMatch; IfcCostValue; Unit.

 # Workflow of the Application